oshaughnessy/sierramountainll/_pages/parents.md

 You can find out your player's age for league placement at the [Little League Age Finder](https://www.littleleague.org/play-little-league/determine-league-age/).
-Note that the formulas for baseball and softball league ages are different.
+Note that the formulas for baseball and softball league ages are different: a baseball player's is how old they are on Aug 31, a softball player's is how old they were at the end of the year prior.

 ## Register